Pumpkin Sheet Cake

 For The Frosting

 - While the cake is cooling, prepare the frosting.
-Using a hand mixer or stand mixer, cream together the butter, cream cheese, and vanilla.
+Using a hand mixer or stand mixer, cream together the butter and cream cheese.
 Begin adding the powdered sugar one cup at a time, stopping the mixer to scrape down the sides of the bowl.
 Add in the cinnamon and vanilla then mix well.
 Frosting should be thick.

 - Once cake is completely cool, frost cake with the cinnamon cream cheese frosting.
 Cover and keep leftovers in the fridge.